jmdeon/simple_aws_backend/README.md

 # simple_aws_backend
-A boilerplate for a simple aws backend using the serverless application model.
+A boilerplate for a simple aws backend using the Serverless Application Model.